bensha6757/Malicious_File_indexer/README.md

   192.168.10.1 ,08:01:01 c:\users\alex\downloads\recipe.docx

  #  Run Instructions
-  the code is written in python 2.7, so please use python 2.7 interpreter in order to run it.
+  The code is written in python 2.7, so please use python 2.7 interpreter in order to run it.

   ========

-  please install the following library: analyzeMFT installation methods:
+  Please install the following library: analyzeMFT
+  Installation methods:
       pip install analyzeMFT
       Alternatively:
       git clone https://github.com/dkovar/analyzeMFT.git